Interagency Suspension and Debarment Committee

 The Interagency Suspension and Debarment Committee (ISDC) was created, as an Office of Management and Budget (OMB) committee, by Executive Order 12549 for the purpose of monitoring the implementation of the order.
 This order mandates executive departments and agencies to:

-- send debarred and suspended participants' identifying information to the General Services Administration for inclusion on a list of excluded persons, now known as the System for Award Management (SAM).
-Information placed on System for Award Management (SAM) is the responsibility of the Agency issuing the suspension or debarment.
+- • send debarred and suspended participants' identifying information to the General Services Administration for inclusion on a list of excluded persons, now known as the System for Award Management (SAM).
+Information placed on the SAM is the responsibility of the Agency issuing the suspension or debarment.

-For more information about the ISDC, please visit the Interagency Suspension and Debarment Committe.
+For more information about the ISDC, please visit the Interagency Suspension and Debarment Committee.